 In the final section, we would like to do a comparison of solutions on different backgrounds.
 We will focus on the relation $\lB(\lS)$ because $\lB$ is a common parameter of all branches of solutions and it has a clear physical meaning.

 First, let us discuss normalization of the marginal parameters.
-We have a freedom in definition of the marginal parameters because we can multiply any of them by a constant.
-In this paper, we define $\lS$ as the string field coefficient in front of the marginal field (\ref{lambdaS def}) and $\lB$ using (\ref{lambdaB def}), which leads to the parametrization of the angle $\theta=\theta_0+\pi \lB$.
+There is a freedom in definition of the marginal parameters because both can be multiplied by a constant.
+In this paper, we define $\lS$ as the string field coefficient in front of the marginal field (\ref{lambdaS def}) and $\lB$ using (\ref{lambdaB def}), which leads to the parameterization of the angle $\theta=\theta_0+\pi \lB$.
 With this normalization, the two parameters match in the first order for the standard marginal solution,

 which can be seen from the perturbative expansion of the solution:

 The relation (\ref{lambda standard}) does not depend on the level $k$ or the initial boundary conditions $J$.
 However, the marginal state $J_{-1}^3c_1|0,0\ra$ has norm $k$, so if we wanted the marginal field to have unit normalization, we would have to scale $\lS$ by a factor of $\sqrt{k}$.
 In order to preserve (\ref{lambda standard}), $\lB$ would have to be multiplied by the same factor as well.